Tiefseetauchner/online-media-shelf/README.md

 ## Build
 This being my first real ASP.Net core project I created all on my own (for now), compiling and deploying is not a hashed out solution, and it's a bit involved.
 Compiling requires an **active Database**.
 If you want to compile the solution, you'll need to adjust the connection string in [appsettings.json](OnlineMediaShelf.Web/appsettings.json) to a database on your system.

-Adding a migration is currently done with a Rider plugin, though if you understand EF Migrations, you can probably do it manually. **You'll need to change the connection string in [ApplicationContextFactory.cs](OnlineMediaShelf.Domain/ApplicationContextFactory.cs) to create a migration or update the database**
+Adding a migration is currently done with a Rider plugin, though if you understand EF Migrations, you can probably do it manually. **You'll need to change the connection string in [ApplicationContextFactory.cs](OnlineMediaShelf.Domain/ApplicationContextFactory.cs) to create a migration or update the database.**

 Deployment is currently not a concern and thusly I'll ignore it ^^

+## Database Setup

+Setting up a database is as easy as just creating a Docker Container and starting the Web.Service against it.
+Docker run command for development I use: `docker run --name OMS_DB -e MYSQL_ROOT_PASSWORD=sql_pw --network=host -d mysql`

 ## Code of Conduct
 We are committed to providing a friendly, safe, and welcoming environment for all.
 Please: